nf-core/website/src/content/docs/contributing/adding_pipelines.md

 Note that if you do need to adjust this `nextflow run` command, you'll need to update it in the `.github/workflows/` YAML files too.

+### Test standards summary

+- The `test` profile must exist and work
+- The test should be as comprehensive as possible
+- The test should run as much of the pipeline as possible
+- The test dataset should be as small as possible, but big enough to test the pipeline

 ## Adding your pipeline to the nf-core organisation

 Ok, so you're essentially finished.
 Your pipeline is written, the tests pass and